PaddlePaddle/PaddleRS/docs/dev/docstring_en.md

-# PaddleRS Code Annotation Specification
+# PaddleRS Specification for Code Annotation

-## 1 Annotation Specification
+## 1 Specification for Docstrings

 The docstring of the function consists of five modules: